KaineRecycler/Offline-Browser-For-Android-/README.md

 # Offline Website Browser

-This is a very simple app for Android allows users to browse a offline website without Internet connection.
+This is a very simple app for Android allows users to browse a offline website without Internet connection. but it is all offline.
 ## Use

 1 first download a website from either the web or web archive.
 2 compress the full website into a zip file.
-3 open offline website by sharing access from Google drive app.
+3 open offline website by allowing sharing access from Google drive app.
 4 browse and interact with your offline website without Internet connection.